hanwencheng/gists/Litentry/governance-app.md

 We want to create a governance mobile application which could:

 1. Offer native governance support integration to Polkadot UI and Polkassembly off-chain discussion.
-2. Provide participants governance statistics and gamification score to incentive users to join governance.
+2. Improve user engagement by allowing them to receive and customize **Push Notification** of governance-related updates.
-3. Provide interoperability with other mobile wallets (QR code / inter-app communication) to let them sign governance calls.
+3. Provide participants with good governance statistics and gamification score to incentive users to join governance.

 |Current Governance Ecosystem| Targeting Governance Ecosystem|
 |-------------------------|-------------------------|